monk-io/docs/docs/develop/connecting-runnables.md

 Whenever we run `mystuff/my-service` it will assume that the database is at `localhost:21721`.
 Though, in most cases, the database will not be at localhost and running this Kit as it is will end in an error.

 The provider `mystuff/my-service` expects a MongoDB database.
-Monk provides a Kit for this.
+MonkOS provides a Kit for this.
 So we don't really need to define it here.
 It's on the Hub.

 Run MongoDB with: